 Peace lilies do not require a lot of fertilizer and can grow and flower for years with applications of fertilizer.

-However there is limited available nutrients in a pot, so if the peace lilies roots can use up all the available nutrients during active growth in the Spring and Summer which causes the lower leaves to turn yellow.
+However there are limited available nutrients in a pot, so if the peace lily roots can use up all the available nutrients during active growth in the Spring and Summer it causes the lower leaves to turn yellow.

 The leaves at the bottom also turn yellow and brown as the plant matures.
 This is because the peace lily prioritizes new growth and therefore redirects its energy from supporting the older leaves at the bottom of the plant (which then turn yellow) to growing the leaves higher up.